Yang-z/ExifToolGUI/README.md

 # ExifToolGUI
-ExifToolGUI is a a graphical user interface for ExifTool.
+ExifToolGUI is a graphical user interface for ExifTool.

 ## UI